-This year’s cruise and house tour will visit three of the finest estates on Geneva Lake while transportation will be provided aboard three of the more interesting boats on the lake.
-The boats will be SEA LARK, POLARIS, and the steam boat LOUISE.
+This year’s cruise and house tour will visit three amazing estates on Geneva Lake, each with truly remarkable features.
+Transportation will be provided aboard three of the more interesting boats on the lake.
+The boats will be SEA LARK, POLARIS, and the Henry Knox.
 Lunch at the Lake Geneva Country Club is included.
-Tours will depart from the Abbey Harbor House in Fontana.
+Tours will depart from the Lake Geneva Country Club.
 Tour time is approximately 4:45 minutes.

 Founded in 1895 by a group of Chicago business men, it is one of the oldest 18-hole golf courses in the Midwest.
 The course was originally laid out by the golf pro from St. Andrews in Scotland while on a tour of the United States and it is still basically unchanged from his concept.
 Indeed, many of the bunkers and course features have recognizable characteristics similar to St. Andrews.

 The Friday evening reception cocktails and dinner will be held at Geneva Lake Museum, a unique and spectacular facility displaying the rich history of Lake Geneva

 Boats will be on exhibit all day Saturday, beginning at 10:00 am.
 Be sure you have your boat in the water by then, as we expect a lot of spectators.
 Local vendors will have items on display, and the Blackhawk Chapter’s tent will once again offer t-shirts, posters and other items.
 The annual “starting of the engines” and boat parade will commence at 4:00 pm.